PLATINUM2023

 People of Central American descent

 Life on the edge of the desert demands sustainability, and a culture of conservation has taken root in Baja.
 EPI’s field campus in La Paz is an ideal setting to learn about sustainable living and community education.
-Students will observe the fascinating intersection between desert and marine ecology and the human environment.
+Students witness the fascinating intersection between desert and marine ecology and the human environment.
 On daily field excursions, participants contribute to both marine and terrestrial studies and witness community sustainability in action through immersive cultural experiences.
 They explore the desert ecosystems around the Sierra Cacachilas, observing the resilient flora and fauna that thrive in this arid region.
 In the Gulf, students conduct an underwater invertebrate census, and contribute to a coral reef restoration project.

 Whether visiting or local students are busy collecting data alongside scientists or with a team building exercise back at camp, these programs help participants grow a deeper understanding of the scientific process and the natural world.